Aerobic Intervals, Sprint Interval Training, and HIIT Workouts for Weight Loss

 Due to the “afterburn effect,” your metabolism remains elevated after your workout and you continue to burn additional calories.

 Interval training is usually considered to be a high-intensity and extremely strenuous training method.
 That is why it is often mistakenly assumed that interval runs are only for advanced runners.
+After you’ve become comfortable running intervals as a beginning or intermediate runner, sprint interval training or HIIT might be the right option for you.

 The right way to do intervals: